material-motion/material-motion/specifications/runtime/performer.md

 **Manual execution API**: Define an optional API that allows performers to implement an update function.

-> The Performer may choose not to implement this API.
+> The performer may choose not to implement this API.

 The update function will be called each time the platform will draw a new frame.
 The performer may use this method to perform time-based calculations.
 The performer is **not** expected to perform any rendering during this update event.